tranchan72/PyBer_Analysis/README.md

 ### Challenges and Difficulties Encountered

 * Programming: Some are not covered in Module.
-A lot of Google-fu has been used
+A lot of Google-fu has been used.

-* Data analysis

 * Graphing, etc: import matplotlib.dates as mdates is not covered.
 It took a lot of time to format ticks by month.

-### Technical Analyses Used

-## Recommendations and Next Steps

-### Recommendations for Future Analysis

-### Additional Analysis 1

-* Description of Approach

-* Technical Steps

-### Additional Analysis 2

-* Description of Approach

-* Technical Steps